 The Department of Pharmacology has a long standing history of being at the forefront of Pharmacological Sciences.
 In two consecutive rankings, the most recent in 2010, we were ranked the top Pharmacology Department in the country by the National Research Council.
 These high rankings stem from outstanding faculty, research activities, funding and continuing successes in pre- and postdoctoral training.
 We have long standing NIH funded, pre- and postdoctoral training grants in Cancer and General Pharmacology that support the stipends and tuition of students admitted into the program.

 The program of study will emphasize an integrated view of pharmacology and disease built upon a rigorous foundation of basic sciences.
 Each student's curriculum will be designed according to their interests and background.
 It is expected that students will complete the program with ample training in physiology, grounding in cell and molecular biology, genetics, immunology, and pathology.
 First- and second-year graduate students will choose from a variety of basic science and clinically-related course offerings, including disease-pathogenesis courses taught by faculty associated with this track.
 Students will also perform at least 3 laboratory rotations during the first year with faculty members of their choosing.
 In addition to allowing students to receive hands-on experience in different laboratories, the rotations will assist in selection of a thesis advisor, typically by the start of the second year.
 At that time, students (in consultation with their advisors) will select the department from which they will ultimately receive their degrees.
 All educational activities, seminars, retreats, and other functions will be closely coordinated among programs to facilitate opportunities for interactions among students and faculty throughout the BBS.
-Time required for completion of the Ph.D. degree averages 5 years.
+In the last 10 years, PhD students have graduated with a completion time between 5-6 years.
 A qualifying examination is administered in the second year.